-Today, I want to revisit a common (but always interesting) discussion around couples and money:
+Today, I want to revisit a common (but always interesting) discussion, covering “Should married couples or those in a long-term relationship have joint or separate accounts?”

 I say “revisit” because I brought up this topic over a year and a half ago on this very blog.
 It was in my early days of blogging and this post was actually the first time I received hate email (and hate comments).